tom-h/ARDC-23-things/_things/thing-21.md

 The School of Data have some really interesting [Data Cleansing](http://schoolofdata.org/courses/#IntroDataCleaning) modules.

-**Consider: **strategies for encouraging data to be published in more re-usable formats rather than PDF.
+**Consider:** strategies for encouraging data to be published in more re-usable formats rather than PDF.

 ## Challenge me
 ### Roll up your sleeves: clean up dirty data

-OpenRefine (formerly Google Refine) is a valuable open source tool that is similar to Excel but more powerful.
-You can use it to: record data;
+OpenRefine is a valuable open source tool that looks a bit like excel, but is for different things.
-manipulate data; clean up dirty data; and to transform datasets.
+You can use it to take existing datasets and clean, transform and augment them.

 **Option 1: If you are new to OpenRefine**